Ant colony: Communication

-Aggression within colonies
+Aggression between colonies

 Aggression between ants can vary depending on the relationship between their colonies.
 The aggression levels in ants can increase when colonies are in close proximity to each other due to limited resources.
 Variation in size can also affect aggression levels as when a larger ant species encounters a smaller ant species, they are more likely to raid or destroy their smaller competition.
 If conflicts were to arise between two colonies, then the losing colony would either retreat or be completely destroyed.

 It is common for ants to engage in battle with ants from different colonies, but uncommon for conflict to arise between ants in the same colony.
 Cardiocondyla ants are an exception because of their ability to produce wingless males, creating the opportunity for these males to mate with the queen ants that inhabit the nest without having to leave the nest like other ant species.
 The competition to mate is thus increased as there are more available males.
 The wingless males typically fight to the death until only one remains in the colony.
 These wingless males are born with stronger mandibles than other winged males in order to give them a fighting chance at being the last remaining male in the colony so that they may be able to mate and reproduce.